 Examination and analysis of the socio-economic indicators listed above indicate without any doubt that the most critical challenge facing the district is the reduction of poverty.
-Other challenges that the district must confront, but which in themselves will also address poverty, includes the following:
+Other challenges

 - Ensuring that all citizens have access to basic services such as water, sanitation, electricity and housing. - Increasing access to services in education, health and social services. - Stabilizing and decreasing the rate of HIV and AIDS infection, tuberculosis, FAS etc. - Reduction in the rate of crime. - Economic empowerment - The shortage of critical skills development of an attraction and retention strategy; improving skills of the labour force etc. - Targeting special groups e.g. women, disabled and youth; and - Sustainable job creation.